Frequently Asked Questions (FAQs)

 A: Absolutely.
 The Study Hall teacher is responsible for taking attendance for every student, whether they remain in the study hall or receive support in a different location.
 Because of some minor technology delays, we are currently finalizing instructions for teachers to verify student attendance in other locations during the study hall period.
 Regardless, the study hall teacher is responsible for taking attendance.

-Q: If a student asks to go to see a student intervention director, counselor or teacher during study hall, can I write them a pass?
+Q: If a student asks to go to see a dean of students, counselor or teacher during study hall, can I write them a pass?

-A: In order for a student to see a SID, counselor or teacher during the study hall time, students must have a “pre-signed” study hall pass from the SID, counselor or teacher.
-In order to verify the availability of the dean, counselor or teacher, our SIDs, counselors and teachers will be asked to fill out a study hall pass for a student, prior to the study hall time.
+A: In order for a student to see a dean of students, counselor or teacher during the study hall time, students must have a “pre-signed” study hall pass from the dean of students, counselor or teacher.
+In order to verify the availability of the dean, counselor or teacher, our deans of students, counselors and teachers will be asked to fill out a study hall pass for a student, prior to the study hall time.
 The student will present the completed and signed pass to the study hall supervisor in order to leave.

 Q: How can a study hall teacher verify that a student went to the location they were sent?